Dance Forms in India: Complete Guide to Classical and Folk Dances with States, Features, and Exam Facts and Download PDF

 FAQs

-Q: How many classical dance forms are officially recognised in India?
+Q: How many classical dance forms are there in India?

 There are 8 classical dances recognised by the Sangeet Natak Akademi: Bharatanatyam, Kathak, Kathakali, Kuchipudi, Manipuri, Mohiniyattam, Odissi, and Sattriya.